sectsect/wp-most-popular-custom/README.md

  2. `git clone git@github.com:sectsect/wp-most-popular-custom.git`
  3. Activate the plugin through the 'Plugins' menu in WordPress.
  :memo: **NOTE**: If you are a on a multi-site, you must be activated on the child-site.
- You can access the some setting by going to '`Ranking`' Seetings Page.
+ You can access the some setting by going to `Settings` -> `WP Most Popular Custom`.

 #### Added Feature
  - Settings page
+ - button to delete all count data
  - Settings for exclude the login user access (optional)
  - Settings for exclude access to the split single page (optional)
  - Add the Date range `biweekly (2w)`